esbmc/esbmc/python/README.md

 which will avoid building static object files, and will save you 50% of build time.

-Once built, a libesbmc.so.0.0.0 file will exist in the esbmc/.libs directory of your build directory.
+Once built, a libesbmc.so file will exist in the esbmc/.libs directory of your build directory.
 To access ESBMC from python, symlink (or copy) the shared object into your python path as 'esbmc.so', and import it from python:

     import esbmc